-d. resources; technology

-70. When an economy is operating efficiently, the production of one more unit of a good will result in some loss of production of another good because

-- a. technology can improve the production of only one good. - b. the production possibilities frontier (PPF) shifts inward as more of only one good is produced. - c. resources are limited, and efficiency implies that all resources are already in use. - d. consumers will not want more of both goods.
+Name: Class: Date: Chapter 02: Production, Economic Growth, and Trade d. resources; technology ANSWER : d 70.
+When an economy is operating efficie of production of another good because a. technology can improve the production b. the production possibilities frontier ction of only one good. · · c. resources are limited, and efficiency implies that all resources are already in use.

+d. consumers will not want more of both goods.
-71. A point on a nation's production possibilities frontier indicates

-- a. an undesirable combination of goods and services. - b. combinations of output that are unattainable, given the current stock of resources and technology. - c. levels of production that will cause both unemployment and inflation. - d. that resources are fully utilized in producing the given combination of goods and services.
+- 71. A point on a nation's production possibilities frontier indicates - a. an undesirable combination of goods and services. - b. combinations of output that are unattainable, given the current stock of resources and technology. - c. levels of production that will cause both unemployment and inflation. - d. that resources are fully utilized in producing the given combination of goods and services.